Pavelmez/Basic-Cancer-Checker/README.md

 ### Project Structure

-- `api` - Contains the Retrofit API service for fetching news articles.
+- `retrofit` - Contains the Retrofit API service for fetching news articles.
 - `database` - Contains the Room database and DAO interfaces.
-- `ui` - Contains the UI components like Activities, Fragments, and ViewModels.
+- `view` - Contains the UI components like Activities, Fragments, and ViewModels.
 - `helper` - Utility classes and helper functions.

 ### Contributing